starkdg/Redis-AudioScout/README.md

 indices in order to debug problems.

-# Client Program
+# AuscoutClient Program

-Use the `auscoutclient` utility is available to interact with this module.
+Use the `auscoutclient` utility to interact with the module.
 It operates in three commands: add, del or lookup.
 A directory containing the audio files can be specified with the -d or --dir option.